euanndobb/online_lib_insights/README.md

 Main features of the notebook:

 - open-source online library API utilised for basic querying.
-- Pagination employed to prevent data truncation by server.
+- pagination employed to prevent data truncation by server.
 -